voncloft/Voncloft-OS/README.md

 A Linux From Scratch Repository that I self maintain.

-_As of 3-13-2021_
+_As of 3-15-2021_

 **Update:**

-- Fixing bootscripts will have two for each first will install /etc/init.d second will ln -sfv
+- No forseeable projects in the future

 **Done:**
-- mythtv - needs testing
+- mythtv
 - clementine
 - python - might have errors will fix as a need be basis
 - perl - might have errors will fix as a need be basis